20 Questions Every Christian Zionist Must Answer

 Fact #18: Jesus taught that mercy is the weightier matter of the law (Matthew 23:23).

-Question #18: How can Christians justify supporting policies of occupation, blockade, and displacement in the name of faithfulness to Christ?
+Question #18: How do Christian Zionists justify supporting policies of occupation, blockade, and displacement in the name of the nonviolent enemy-loving Christ?

-Fact #19: Jesus rebuked Peter for rejecting His path of suffering and said, “You do not have in mind the concerns of God” (Mark 8:33).
+Fact #19: Jesus rebuked Peter for rejecting His predicted suffering at the hands of wicked and violent men and said, “You do not have in mind the concerns of God” (Mark 8:33).

 Fact #20: Jesus warned against false prophets who would come in His name and deceive many (Matthew 24:24).